 He grabbed the phone, ran into the master bath and plunged his phone as far down into the commode as he could and held it there as if he held a real person in his hands trying to drown them.
 The light finally went out.

 Glug, glug, glug, glug.
 Silence.

 Then he searched and found Sarina’s phone, drowned it too, and put both phones in the trash outside.
 Pick up was first thing in the morning.

 Aaron only dozed off and on in the next two hours.
 He was awakened by the sound of the garbage truck.
 He ran outside in his Fruit of the Looms and made sure, with his own eyes, that the trash was going to be taken.

-“Take the trash can, too,” he told the man disposing the trash.
+“Toss the trash can in with the garbage,” he told the man disposing of the trash.

 ‘We don’t like this one.
 We’re going to get a new one.
 Take it, please.”